Last updated May 12, 2021

 - Advocating for and working with policy makers on increasing access to evidence-based practices for diverse, vulnerable, or underserved groups.

 - Broadly promoting evidence-based practices in ways that educate potential users and enhance the visibility of evidence-based practices.

 Awardees will receive a $500 honorarium.
-In years when the convention is held in person, the awardee will receive up to $1,500 toward travel expenses and will be recognized at the Society of Clinical Child and Adolescent Psychiatry (SCCAP) business meeting at the convention.
+In years when the convention is held in person, the awardee will receive up to $1,500 toward travel expenses and will be recognized at the Society of Clinical Child and Adolescent Psychology (SCCAP) business meeting at the APA convention.

-- As this award is designed to recognize the practitioner members of SCCAP, individuals who work primarily as researchers are not eligible.
+- As this award is designed to recognize the practitioner members of SCCAP; individuals who work primarily as researchers are not eligible.
 Students currently enrolled in programs are not eligible to apply but are encouraged to apply for SCCAP dissertation or achievement awards.

-- Elected board members of Division 53 are not eligible
+- Elected board members of SCCAP Division 53 are not eligible

 - Self-nominations will be accepted.